-Welcome to the Ann Arbor Reconstructionist Congregation.
-We are a warm, inclusive community of people who want to study and practice Judaism—or simply be around people who share a commitment to Judaism’s values.
+We are a warm, inclusive community of people who want to practice and study Judaism—or simply be around people who share a commitment to Judaism’s values.

-We started more than 20 years ago as a Havurah (a fellowship), meeting in members homes’ for services, talks, and celebrations.
-Today we have grown into a (still small) congregation.
+We started more than 20 years ago as a Havurah (a fellowship), meeting in members’ homes for services, talks, and celebrations.
+Today we have grown into a (still somewhat small) congregation.
 We hold monthly second Saturday morning Shabbat services and monthly fourth Friday Kabbalat Shabbat services.
 We offer a religious school, and an array of programs serving people of all ages.
 But we remain informal, dynamic, and highly participatory.

 We believe in the values of Reconstructionism and its commitment to an evolving Judaism, theological flexibility and tikkun olam, repairing the world.
 We also have a deep, passionate commitment to diversity.
 Come to our events or services, and you’ll meet all kinds of members—families and individuals, LGBT and straight, Jews by birth and Jews by choice, as well as families with non-Jewish members.